 pima_df.isnull().sum()

 For various scenarios, while dealing with data you will come across real-world data which will have missing values like nan values, -, blanks.
 The basic approach to deal with such a situation is to drop/ remove the entire row or column which contains missing values.
-But dropping is not advisable because there will be a loss of data as well which can result in important parts of the data being removed.
-So, to deal with such things there are different methods used to impute the missing values.

-There are two ways by which missing values can be imputed: first is called univariate imputation and the other one is multivariate imputation.
+There are two ways by which missing values can be imputed: the first is called univariate imputation and the other one is multivariate imputation.

 Often it is seen that we do not have continuous values in our features.
 There are sometimes categorical values.
 And the system cannot understand such values so there is a need to convert them to continuous numerical values.